 Group proceedings, as compared to standard civil proceedings, can be distinguished by the specific phases (stages) of the proceedings that are characteristic only for a class action.
 The stages are as follows:

 At this stage the court decides whether the preconditions for the examination of the case under group proceedings are met (see: When are group proceedings allowed?).
 In case of a positive decision in that respect, the court issues the decision on examining the case as a class action.
-The decision may be issued at a closed session.
 Whereas in case of a negative verification – the court rejects the action.
-Prior to setting the date of a closed session regarding the assessment of admissibility of group proceedings, the presiding judge orders the defendant to submit a reply to the statement of claims.
+After Amendment no. 1 of 2019, before the adjudication on the admissibility of group proceedings, there is no need to conduct the court hearing, the court is obligated to hear the parties – which can take place through the submission of a letter, or the establishment during the hearing.
 At this stage, the court does not yet examine the subject matter of the case (it does not assess whether the initiated action is legitimate or not), but only limits itself to examining the prerequisites for hearing a given case in group proceedings.

 This stage lasts from the moment of the effective commencement of the group proceedings until the aforementioned decision of the court on the admissibility of the group proceedings becomes final and binding.
 Parties can challenge the decision, so it becomes final either only after the lapse of the period prescribed for filing of the appeal or when the court of second instance dismisses the appeal filed.
 After the decision on hearing the case in group proceedings, the admissibility of prosecuting the case as a class action is not re-examined.